ton-community/tutorials/03-client/index.md

 Since your mobile Tonkeeper wallet is connected, this action should reach the Tonkeeper mobile app and cause it to display a confirmation dialog.
 Notice that this dialog shows the gas cost of the transaction.
 Approve the transaction on the mobile app.
 Since the app and wallet are connected, your approval should reach the app and cause it to display an indication that the transaction was sent.
 As you recall, new transactions must wait until they're included in a block, so this should take 5-10 seconds.

-If everything is working, the counter value on screen should refresh automatically and you should see a value that is higher by one.
+If everything is working, the counter value on the screen should refresh automatically and you should see a value that is higher by one.

 ## Step 8: Style the app